Juul/tail-stream/README.md

 # FAQ

-## What happen if the file is deleted? ##
+## What happens if the file is deleted? ##

-If endOnError is set, then the stream ends and if an event listener is registered for the error event, and error event i emitted.
+If endOnError is set, then the stream ends and if an event listener is registered for the error event, an error event is emitted.

 If endOnError is not set, then an error event is emittted, whether or not a handler is registered.